Big Reactions To Cancellations

 Grant their wishes in fantasy.

-One way to scaffold their ability to cope with grief is to grant their wishes in fantasy.
-It sounds counter-intuitive—spending time thinking about something you can't have seems sure to result in distress.
-But research shows that even when you can't have something you want, savoring the wonderful experience it would've brought can help you move on.
+It may sound counter-intuitive — spending time thinking about something you can’t have will help you get over it?
+But research shows that even when you can’t have something you want, savoring the wonderful experience it would’ve brought can help you move on.

-When you explore the details of children's wishes with them—what things they were excited about, what plans they had, what friends they were going to see, etc., they really get that you understand.
-The more you understand, the less they need to make their point—no need to prove means no escalation.
+When you explore the details of children’s wishes with them — what things they were excited about, what plans they had, what friends they were going to see, etc. — they really get that you understand.
+They feel like you are taking their feelings seriously.

 It could sound like this: